We all want to travel more. But how do you do it, especially if you have to travel on a budget?

 Before planning your travels, think about how you want to feel during and after your travels.

-Even though I’ve been living in Germany for over six and a half years, I’m aware of how unsexy this sounds.
-Trust me, it’s a lot more fun that it sounds.
-Ask yourself how often you want to travel, then figure out how to make it happen and schedule it.
+Even though I’ve been living in Germany for over 9 years, I’m aware of how unsexy this sounds.
+Trust me, it’s a lot more fun than it sounds.
+Ask yourself how often you want to travel.
+Then figure out how to make it happen and schedule it.
+It helps to know your travel budget.
 Now maybe you’re thinking that sounds great Laurel but I’d like to travel four times a year, but there’s no way I can afford that or take the time to do it.

-If you’re seeking relaxation, you could go camping in the woods with a book that you’ve been wanting to read forever and go for short strolls or day hikes (here’s what you need to bring) where the only sounds besides your footsteps are chirping birds.
+If you’re seeking relaxation, you could go camping in the woods with a book that you’ve been wanting to read forever.
+And go for short strolls or day hikes (here’s what you need to bring) were the only sounds besides your footsteps are chirping birds.
 Studies repeatedly show that being in nature has incredible relaxation and health benefits.

 Now that you’ve re-defined how you think of travel schedule it on your calendar NOW.
 If it’s not scheduled, it doesn’t get done.
 Book that flight, book that hotel, or that AirBnB (book here and you’ll receive €30 off your stay).
-2017 is THE year that you will travel more – however you’ve defined more.
+Make this THE year that you will travel more – however you’ve defined more.

-Travel doesn’t have to be an exotic getaway; you can receive many of the same benefits by engaging in adventures closer to home.
+Travel doesn’t have to be an exotic getaway; you can receive many of the same benefits by travelling more closer to home.